GS Group: GS E&C

 GS Engineering & Construction Corporation is a Korea-based global EPC contractor having wide range of experience in refineries, gas and petrochemical plants providing design and construction services.
 It has been engaged in the fields of architecture, civil engineering, building materials, housing, plant, environment, and power plant across the globe.
 It operates through Civil Works, Architectural Construction & Housing, Plant Construction, Power, Hotel, and other segments.
+In South Korea, it is also well known as an apartment developer, with its brand name being Xi.

 The company has been working as an engineering-procurement-construction contractor working in the fields of oil, gas, and petrochemical projects; designs and environmental facilities (sewage system maintenance, and sewage and wastewater treatment; building industrial incineration facilities).
 It provides a solution for providing EPC and commissioning of thermal and combined cycle power plant projects; and combined heat power and district heating plants, as well as nuclear power projects.